 When paired to your iPad, you will be notified that it’s charging and the amount of charge left.

 In case, your iPad is charged and still doesn’t work, move to the next section.

-Right now, you can choose between two Apple Pencils and these work exclusively top select models of iPads.
-So, this means that Apple Pencil 1st Gen will only work with certain models of iPads and the Apple Pencil 2nd Gen will with supported models only.
+Right now, you can choose between two Apple Pencils, and these work exclusively for top select models of iPads.
+So, this means that the Apple Pencil 1st Gen will only work with certain models of iPads and the Apple Pencil 2nd Gen will with supported models only.
 Check below to see if your Apple Pencil and iPad are compatible with each other or not.

 - iPad Pro 12.9-inch (1st and 2nd generations, 2015 and 2017)

 - iPad Air (3rd gen, 2019)